afsalthaj/fp-generator/datagen_why.md

 ## More problems?
 Trying to define all problems and solutions is not practical here.
 However we need to atleast think about more problems before we convince ourselves that some engineering is required now.

 * Assume that you solved the above problem of concurrency, try and resolve how that is applicable when you need to `batch` the data?
+(Delays between batch?, delays between each instance of batch?)
-* Assume you have solved the concurrency issues along with batching, try and resolve the problem of `back-pressure` -i.e, the destination service of data tells you "Please slow down your generation + processing, because I am overloaded !"
+* Assume you have solved the concurrency issues along with batching, try and resolve the problem of `back-pressure` -i.e, the destination service (eg: Kafka/Eventhub etc) directs you "Please slow down your generation + processing, because I am overloaded !" or "Please increase your speed, I am free!"

 -----